apache/spark/python/docs/source/user_guide/ps_typehints.rst

 ====================
-Type Hints In Koalas
+Type Hints In Pandas on Spark
 ====================

 .. currentmodule:: pyspark.pandas

-Koalas, by default, infers the schema by taking some top records from the output, in particular, when you use APIs that allow users to apply a function against Koalas DataFrame such as :func:`DataFrame.transform`, :func:`DataFrame.apply`, :func:`DataFrame.koalas.apply_batch`, :func:`DataFrame.koalas.apply_batch`, :func:`Series.koalas.apply_batch`, etc.
+Pandas on Spark, by default, infers the schema by taking some top records from the output, in particular, when you use APIs that allow users to apply a function against pandas on Spark DataFrame such as :func:`DataFrame.transform`, :func:`DataFrame.apply`, :func:`DataFrame.pandas_on_spark.apply_batch`, :func:`DataFrame.pandas_on_spark.apply_batch`, :func:`Series.pandas_on_spark.apply_batch`, etc.

 However, this is potentially expensive.
-If there are several expensive operations such as a shuffle in the upstream of the execution plan, Koalas will end up with executing the Spark job twice, once for schema inference, and once for processing actual data with the schema.
+If there are several expensive operations such as a shuffle in the upstream of the execution plan, pandas on Spark will end up with executing the Spark job twice, once for schema inference, and once for processing actual data with the schema.

-To avoid the consequences, Koalas has its own type hinting style to specify the schema to avoid schema inference.
-Koalas understands the type hints specified in the return type and converts it as a Spark schema for pandas UDFs used internally.
+To avoid the consequences, pandas on Spark has its own type hinting style to specify the schema to avoid schema inference.
+Pandas on Spark understands the type hints specified in the return type and converts it as a Spark schema for pandas UDFs used internally.
 The way of type hinting has been evolved over the time.

 In this chapter, it covers the recommended way and the supported ways in details.

 .. note::
-    The variadic generics support is experimental and unstable in Koalas.
+    The variadic generics support is experimental and unstable in pandas on Spark.
     The way of typing can change between minor releases without a warning.
     See also `PEP 646 <https://www.python.org/dev/peps/pep-0646/>`_ for variadic generics in Python.

-Koalas DataFrame and Pandas DataFrame
+Pandas on Spark DataFrame and Pandas DataFrame
 -------------------------------------

-In the early Koalas version, it was introduced to specify a type hint in the function in order to use it as a Spark schema.
-As an example, you can specify the return type hint as below by using Koalas :class:`DataFrame`.
+In the early pandas on Spark version, it was introduced to specify a type hint in the function in order to use it as a Spark schema.
+As an example, you can specify the return type hint as below by using pandas on Spark :class:`DataFrame`.

 .. code-block:: python

-    >>> def pandas_div(pdf) -> ks.DataFrame[float, float]:
+    >>> def pandas_div(pdf) -> ps.DataFrame[float, float]:
     ...    # pdf is a pandas DataFrame.
     ...    return pdf[['B', 'C']] / pdf[['B', 'C']]
     ...
-    >>> df = ks.DataFrame({'A': ['a', 'a', 'b'], 'B': [1, 2, 3], 'C': [4, 6, 5]})
+    >>> df = ps.DataFrame({'A': ['a', 'a', 'b'], 'B': [1, 2, 3], 'C': [4, 6, 5]})
     >>> df.groupby('A').apply(pandas_div)

-The function ``pandas_div`` actually takes and outputs a pandas DataFrame instead of Koalas :class:`DataFrame`.
+The function ``pandas_div`` actually takes and outputs a pandas DataFrame instead of pandas on Spark :class:`DataFrame`.
-However, Koalas has to force to set the mismatched type hints.
+However, pandas on Spark has to force to set the mismatched type hints.

-From Koalas 1.0 with Python 3.7+, now you can specify the type hints by using pandas instances.
+In pandas on Spark, now you can specify the type hints by using pandas instances.

 .. code-block:: python